burlachenkok/exploring-python3/python3-note.md

 ```bash
 cat /proc/$(pidof python)/maps
 ```
 This file demonstrated the memory segments and libraries mapped by a program.
 There is no explicit information about size of mapped images/libraries.
-Each line corresponding at the beginning contains a pair of hyphen-separated numbers indicating the virtual address range (in hexadecimal format) at which the memory segment is mapped.
+Each line corresponding at the beginning contains a pair of hyphen-separated numbers indicating the virtual address range (in hexadecimal format) at which the memory segment is mapped into adress space of process (python interpreter).

 In Linux OS the OS concepts by design is tried to be represented as files.
 Dynamic (Shared) Libraries are also files.
 And you can obtain a list of all open files with the [lsof](https://linux.die.net/man/8/lsof) command:
 ```bash